The Passages

 On Learning to Be Uncertain Together

-The practice distinguishes between lazy uncertainty and genuine uncertainty: the state of a mind that has done its preparation, that has thought carefully and at length, and that has arrived not at an answer but at a question that its preparation has rendered more precise and more difficult.
-Genuine uncertainty is the hardest cognitive achievement.
-It is not the starting condition.
-It is what rigorous thinking produces when rigorous thinking is honest about what it does not yet know.
+We have been trained that certainty is the currency of contribution.
+The practice distinguishes between lazy uncertainty and genuine uncertainty: the state of a mind that has done its preparation and has arrived not at an answer but at a question that its preparation has rendered more precise and more difficult.

 What you bring to the circle is not your answer.